 - 3.1 Internal quality assurance is key to ensuring that the assessment of evidence for units is of a consistent and appropriate quality.
 Those carrying out internal quality assurance must be occupationally knowledgeable in the area they are assuring and be qualified to make quality assurance decisions. - 3.2 Skills for Health would expect that where the Awarding Organisation requires those responsible for internal quality assurance to hold formal internal quality assurance qualifications that these would be the Level 4 Award in the Internal Quality Assurance of Assessment Processes and Practice or the Level 4 Certificate in Leading the Internal Quality Assurance of Assessment Processes and Practice, as appropriate depending on the role of the individual.
 Those responsible for internal quality assurance holding the D34 or V1 qualifications are not required to re-qualify.
-Where an Awarding Organisation does not expect those responsible for internal quality assurance to hold or be working toward a formal internal quality assurance qualification we would expect that Awarding Organisation to ensure that those responsible for internal quality assurance dualification we would expect that Awarding Organisation to ensure that those responsible for internal quality assurance for internal quality assurance we would expect that Awarding Organisation to ensure that those responsible for internal quality assurance for internal quality assurance we would expect that Awarding Organisation to ensure that those responsible for internal quality assurance we would expect that Awarding Organisation to ensure that those responsible for internal quality assurance we would expect that Awarding Organisation to ensure that those responsible for internal quality assurance we would expect that Awarding Organisation to ensure that those responsible for internal quality assurance we would expect that Awarding Organisation to ensure that those responsible for internal quality assurance we would expect that Awarding Organisation to ensure that those responsible for internal quality assurance meet the standard of practice set out in the Learning and Development National Occupational Standard 11 Internally monitor and maintain the quality of assessment.
+Where an Awarding Organisation does not expect those responsible for internal quality assurance to hold or be working toward a formal internal quality assurance to hold or be working toward a formal internal quality assurance qualification we would expect that Awarding Organisation to ensure that those responsible for internal quality assurance for internal quality assurance we would expect that Awarding Organisation to ensure that those responsible for internal quality assurance hold or be working toward a formal internal quality assurance we would expect that Awarding Organisation to ensure that those responsible for internal quality assurance meet the standard of practice set out in the Learning and Development National Occupational Standard 11 Internally monitor and maintain the quality of assessment.